King's in brief

 ) and the fourth oldest in England.
 It is The Sunday Times

 'Best University for Graduate Employment 2012/13'.
-A research-led university based in the heart of London, King's has more than 25,000 students (of whom more than 10,000 are graduate students) from nearly 140 countries, and more than 6,500 employees.
-King's is in the second phase of a £1 billion redevelopment programme which is transforming its estate.
+King's has nearly 26,000 students (of whom more than 10,600 are graduate students) from some 140 countries worldwide, and more than 7,000 staff.
+The College is in the second phase of a £1 billion redevelopment programme which is transforming its estate.

 King's has a particularly distinguished reputation in the humanities, law, the sciences (including a wide range of health areas such as psychiatry, medicine, nursing and dentistry) and social sciences including international affairs.
 It has played a major role in many of the advances that have shaped modern life, such as the discovery of the structure of DNA and research that led to the development of radio, television, mobile phones and radar.